grumps/claude-dotfiles/commands/plan.md

 - Consider backwards compatibility
 - Think about edge cases and error handling
 - Mention relevant existing code/patterns to follow
+- **Never include time estimates or effort estimates** - focus only on what needs to be done and how

 ## For Platform Engineering
 - **K8s manifests**: Include resource limits, probes, labels, RBAC